 - Greater insight into why people are voting for or against a particular candidate; and

-- Improved customer service for callers into a campaign’s call center.
+- Improved customer service for callers in a campaign’s call center.

 How Speech Analytics Works

-Speech analytics is the process of analyzing spoken language to extract meaning and insights.
+Speech analytics is analyzing spoken language to extract meaning and insights.
 This process can be used to analyze spoken language, including political speeches.
 When speech analytics is applied to political speeches, it can help us understand the candidates’ thoughts and beliefs on various issues.

 To understand how speech analytics works, let’s look at an example.
 Imagine you’re a political analyst and want to know how voters feel about a particular candidate.
-You could analyze a database of recorded phone calls made to a voter hotline using speech analytics.
+Using speech analytics, you could analyze a database of recorded phone calls made to a voter hotline.

 You could start by looking at the overall sentiment of the calls.
 Are voters angry, happy, or somewhere in between?
 You could also look at the topics that are being discussed the most.